Shuraski/Vinman/README.md

 # Vinman Converse

-<b style="color: #E57373;">Disclaimer:</b><br>
+⚠️
+**Disclaimer:**
-<span style="color: #E57373;">I do not have full control over the AI’s responses or behavior.
+I do not have full control over the AI’s responses or behavior.
 I provided system instructions to guide it in the intended direction; however, unless I pre-train the model I’m working with and conduct extensive red-teaming, the responses generated will be very unreliable.
-The AI may occasionally produce inaccurate information, hallucinate, or behave in unexpected ways, which I have no control over.</span>
+The AI may occasionally produce inaccurate information, hallucinate, or behave in unexpected ways, which I have no control over.

 </div>